mendix/docs/content/refguide/native-styling-refguide.md

 ### 11.20 Introduction Screen

-This introduction screen widget displays paginated contents you can swipe through, and offers buttons on each page buttons to proceed or go back.
+This introduction screen widget displays paginated contents you can swipe through, and offers buttons on each page to proceed or go back.

 {{% image_container width="350" %}}![intro screen](attachments/native-styling-refguide/intro-screen.gif){{% /image_container %}}